 The subsea cable system earmarked for the project is J-Power System’s (a subsidiary of Sumitomo Electric Industries) HVDC cross-linked polyethylene (XLPE) cable system, the world’s first insulated cable of its kind at DC 400kV.

 The HVDC 400kV converter station and the 400kV electricity substation in the UK are proposed to be constructed on the 8ha site of the decommissioned Richborough Power Station in Kent.
 The site is part of the proposed Richborough Energy Park, which aims at transforming the site into a new hub for green energy production.

-The new converter station will include a main building housing the HVDC electrical equipment, as well as the power electronics equipment to convert AC into DC and vice-versa, a service building, a storage building, single phase converter transformers, a mechanically-switched capacitor (MSC) compound, a shunt reactor, outdoor HV electrical equipment, a distribution network operator substation, and a back-up diesel generator.
+The new converter station will include a main building, which will house the HVDC electrical equipment as well as the power electronics equipment to convert AC into DC and vice-versa.
+The station will also include a service building, storage building, single-phase converter transformers, mechanically-switched capacitor (MSC) compound, shunt reactor, outdoor HV electrical equipment, distribution network operator substation and back-up diesel generator.

 The turbine hall of the former power station is expected to be reused to form part of the main converter building.
 The three cooling towers and chimney of the former station were demolished in March 2012 and preparation works at the site began in early 2015.